namas191297/pattysitaliankitchen_menu_design/README.md

-# pattysitaliankitchen_menu_design
+# Patty's Italian Kitchen
-Menu and banner designs for a food startup
+Patty's Italian Kitchen is a food startup in Vadodara, India.
+The menu and the logo have been designed using Adobe Photoshop.